neurodata/mgcpy-old/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-mgcpy is a Python package containing tools for multiscale graph correlation and other statistical tests, that is capable of dealing with high dimensional and multivariate data.
+"mgcpy" is a Python package containing tools for multiscale graph correlation and other statistical tests, that is capable of dealing with high dimensional and multivariate data.

+It contains statistical tests including dHSIC, DCORR, HHG, RVCorr, MDMR, and MGC.

 ## License